advanced-js/syllabus/README.md

 * Determine whether this argument is valid.

-> " If Superman were able and willing to prevent evil, he would do so.
+> " *Superman were able and willing to prevent evil, he would do so.
 If Superman were unable to prevent evil, he would be impotent; if he were unwilling to prevent evil, he would be malevolent.
 Superman does not prevent evil.
 If Superman exists, he is neither impotent nor malevolent.
-Therefore, Superman does not exist."
+Therefore, Superman does not exist*."

 ## Project Pairing Tips